TemidoRocha/ZTM_VueDeveloper/music/README.md

 after the change events.
 if the v-model directive is applied to an input, when the model is changed. after the blur event.

+## Understanding Authentication - Firebase

+Firebase is build in packages and we import the packages we need.

+#### firebase/app

+will help configuring the firebase